Brett Kissel wins big at CCMA Awards

 TORONTO — While Brett Kissel couldn't stand before a crowd of thousands at the Canadian Country Music Association Awards on Sunday, he picked up enough trophies to feel the love from a distance.

-The country singer from Flat Lake, Alta., emerged one of the big winners of the night, taking home three awards: male artist, fan's choice and album of the year for "Now or Never," while acknowledging early in the show this was a celebration in the most difficult of times.
+The country singer from Flat Lake, Alta., emerged one of the big winners of the night, taking home three awards: male artist, fan's choice and album of the year for "Now or Never," while acknowledging this was a celebration in the most difficult of times.

 "Lately, we've found ourselves living in a new world, and although some things may look a little different, one thing hasn't changed at all, and that's the music," he said early in the broadcast, which was pre-recorded several weeks ago.